Oakley Sound Systems FAQ

 Are your projects hard to make?

 This one is tricky to answer.
 It all depends on your ability.
-If you can solder reasonably well, and have the patience to read through all the user documentation, you should be able to manage.
+If you can solder reasonably well, and have the patience to read through all the documentation, you should be able to manage.
 However, if you rush and find your project doesn't work, that's when you are going to need more electronic knowledge.
 Being able to read a circuit diagram is an obvious advantage.
 If you want to get started, perhaps, a good way is to start on something simple.
-The smaller modules like the Little-Lag and MultiMix are very simple, and easy to test.
+The smaller modules like the Dual-LFO, Fourmix and MultiMix are very simple, and easy to test.

 My Oakley DIY project doesn't work, what then?